-NOTE: Please remember that if you have a current school credential in the state of Illinois (e.g., a teaching certificate/professional educator license), you are not required to complete a test of basic skills.
-You already have met this requirement during the process of applying for your current school certificate/license.
-When completing our graduate program, you simply will be adding an endorsement (i.e., non-teaching speech-language pathology) to your license.
-You do not want to let you current teaching credential lapse.
-You will be required, however, to successfully complete the content exam in Non-Teaching Speech-Language Pathology.
+NOTE: Please remember that if you have a current school credential in the state of Illinois (e.g., a teaching certificate/professional educator license), you will be adding an endorsement (i.e., non-teaching speech-language pathology) to your license.
+Do not let you current teaching credential lapse.
+You will be required to successfully complete the content exam in Non-Teaching Speech-Language Pathology.